-Every driver must continually scan his visual field, interpreting the pattern in one particular direction as quickly as possible and then shifting his line of gaze --or, sometimes, only his attention -- to another part of the field.
+Every driver must continually scan his visual field, interpreting the pattern in one particular direction as quickly as possible and then shifting his line of gaze-or, sometimes, only his attention-to another part of the field.
 The line of gaze and the focus of attention do not always coincide.
 Thus, it is not unusual for a driver to keep his eyes fixed on the car directly ahead, and yet to be aware at times of cars moving by in neighboring lanes, through peripheral vision.
 There is a continued scanning of attention, as well as of direction of gaze, and although the focus of attention is often coincident with the direct line of sight, there are frequent temporary divergences of the two.
-In the context of home or office, the discrepancy is often made evident by a (usually momentary) inability to find an object over which the seeker's eyes may pass repeatedly.
-If a visual event intended as a signal occurs in a part of the visual field to which a driver is not currently paying attention, even if he is looking in that direction, it will not be noticed until the driver's attention passes again over that portion of the visual field.
-Of course, attention is not an all-or-nothing matter.
-Some parts of the visual field rarely receive more than a minimal level of attention, while other parts are focused on more often and more fully.
-Thus a visual signal in a portion of the field currently being assigned a low level of priority may not be seen even when some portion of the driver's attention does move back to that area.
-It takes a signal with an unusual degree of
+In the context of home or office, the discrepancy is often made evident by an inability (usually momentary) to find an object over which the seeker's eyes may pass repeatedly.